holatuwol/liferay-faster-deploy/github/README.rst

 Auto-Rebase Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~

 I often need to download a pull request that was sent against someone else's repository to diagnose what happened with it.
-However, if you don't do something like that very often, you may end up having to Google how to fetch a pull request from an arbitrary repository.
+However, if you don't do something like that very often, you may end up having to Google how to fetch a pull request from an arbitrary repository, only to either discover two extremes: the hard to remember ``git fetch git@github.com:liferay/liferay-portal.git pull/id/head:BRANCH_NAME``, or the easy to remember ``hub checkout``.

+The script used to do the former, but now does the latter.
+Given that, the only extra thing this script does is an auto-rebase against the base branch in the upstream repository after checking it out.

 .. code-block:: bash

 	gpr https://github.com/brianchandotcom/liferay-portal/pull/1
 	gpr https://github.com/brianchandotcom/liferay-portal/pull/1 LPS-18273

-This command is built into ``hub``, so you could use ``hub checkout`` for this purpose.
-The only extra thing is an auto-rebase against the base branch in the upstream repository.

 Open GitHub Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~